-Unlocking Learning II: Using Math as a Lever for English Learner Equity, Education Trust-West
+Unlocking Learning II: Using Math as a Lever for English Learner Equity, Education Trust-West https://west.edtrust.org/resource/unlocking-learningii-using-math-lever-english-learner-equity/

-This second in a series explores English learner equity in California schools.
-The report from The Education Trust-West highlights how students learning English are faring in math classrooms across the state.
-"Unlocking Learning II: Math as a Lever for English Learner Equity" provides real-world examples of schools and districts closing gaps for California's English learners.
+Second in a series exploring English learner equity in California schools, a new report from The Education Trust-West highlights how students learning English are faring in math classrooms across the state.
+Unlocking Learning II: Math as a Lever for English Learner Equity provides real-world examples of schools and districts closing gaps for California's English learners.
 The report offers specific practice and policy recommendations at the school, district, and state level for how to best integrate math education with English language development and unlock the potential of California's English learners.